 1. Identify unhelpful habits and work out what your triggers are

-The first step in changing unhealthy or unhelpful behaviour is to identify and acknowledge it, and work out what triggers it in the first place.
-It can sometimes be difficult to admit to yourself that a behaviour you repeat regularly is damaging your health, preventing you from moving forward, or even getting in the way of you enjoying life.
+The first step in changing unhealthy or unhelpful behaviour is to identify and acknowledge it.
+Then work out what triggers it in the first place.
+It can sometimes be difficult to admit to yourself that a behaviour you repeat regularly is damaging your health, preventing you from moving forward, or getting in the way of you enjoying life.

 It can also be uncomfortable to reflect on what triggers the habit in the first place, as this can sometimes show us that there are larger issues in our lives that need addressing.
 However, once you identify your triggers, you can start taking steps toward removing them from your life and developing new, healthier habits.

-For instance, if you realise that you have an online shopping habit, brought on by stress and anxiety, then the next step would be to start looking at the ways in which you can reduce these feelings, so that you don’t feel the need to shop online to feel better.
+For instance, if you realise that you have an online shopping habit, brought on by stress and anxiety, the next step would be to start looking at how you can reduce these feelings, so that you don’t feel the need to online shop to feel better.
 You could also consider what you could do instead of shopping to manage any feelings of stress and anxiety if they do arise.

-When you’re considering which unhelpful habits or behaviours you’d like to change, it can be helpful to write them down.
+When you’re considering which behaviours you’d like to change, it can be helpful to write them down.
 This can offer some clarity on what your triggers are.
-To do so, you could consider journaling your thoughts, or even creating a vision board.
+To do so, you could try journaling or even creating a vision board.

 2. Consider which positive habit(s) you want to adopt

-You might feel that incorporating some mindfulness or meditation into your routine could help you to feel calmer or more connected to life.
-Or, maybe you used to enjoy reading, and would really like to get back into the habit of reading daily.
+You might feel that incorporating some mindfulness or meditation into your routine could help you feel calmer and more connected to life.
+Or, maybe you used to enjoy reading and would like to get back into the habit of reading daily.

 If you’re looking to break a negative habit then it’s often much easier to replace this habit, than to concentrate solely on eradicating it from your routine.
-Breaking a habit can require a lot of conscious effort, and isn’t always easy, so having a positive alternative that you can turn to instead can be a real help.
+Breaking a habit can require a lot of conscious effort, so having a positive alternative that you can turn to instead can be a real help.

-For example, a person might find that they turn to sugary or fatty foods when they’re feeling low, because this offers them comfort and distraction.
-Instead, when they feel low it might be worth getting into the habit of putting their feelings down in a journal, going out for a long walk, or listening to some music that helps them to relax and unwind instead.
+For example, a person might find that they turn to sugary or fatty foods when they’re feeling low because this offers them comfort and distraction.
+Instead, when they feel low it might be worth getting into the habit of writing their feelings in a journal, going out for a walk, or listening to some music to relax and unwind instead.
 It’s much easier to fall back into a negative habit without a positive alternative to turn to instead.

 Try noting down a few behaviours that you could use as an alternative to whatever unhealthy behaviour you’re trying to avoid.
-When replacing a negative habit, it can sometimes take a bit of trial and error to find something that sticks, but once you find something that helps you, and that feels positive, it’ll be much easier to turn it into a habit and make it stick.
+When replacing a negative habit, it can sometimes take a bit of trial and error to find something positive that sticks, but once you do, it’ll be much easier to turn it into a habit.

 3. Cut out as many triggers as possible

-If you’re trying to break an unhelpful habit, then as well as having a positive habit that you can replace it with, it can also help to work on cutting out as many triggers for the negative habit out of your life as possible.
+If you’re trying to break an unhelpful habit, it can also help to work on cutting out as many triggers for the negative habit out of your life as possible.

 For example, if you’re looking to break your coffee habit, but are struggling because you’re exhausted by an overwhelming work schedule, then perhaps it’s time to look at whether you’re taking on too many hours at work and not getting enough rest.

-Or, if you find yourself feeling anxious and biting your nails every time you scroll through the news on your phone or see a news headline on TV, then maybe it’s time to limit the amount of news you expose yourself to each day, with the aim of reducing your anxiety levels.
+Or, if you find yourself feeling anxious and biting your nails every time you scroll through the news on your phone, then maybe it’s time to limit the amount of news you expose yourself to each day, to reduce your anxiety levels.